zipCoder933/Xbuilders/README.md

 **A voxel game written in Java + LWJGL.**

-# Enter into a new world!
+# Enter into a new world
 Explore a variety of unique biomes, Each with unique flora and fauna!
 Dig deep into a cave, discover ores to allow you to upgrade your tools and survive!
 Discover animals each with their own unique AI, some can even be ridden!